Florida SIRS Requirements (2026)

 Consequences of Non-Compliance

-While enforcement is still evolving, patterns are clear.
-Boards that fail to complete SIRS, ignore SIRS funding plans, or withhold reports from owners risk:
+While enforcement is still evolving, the patterns are clear.
+Boards that fail to complete a SIRS, ignore SIRS funding plans, or withhold reports from owners risk:

 - Regulatory action from DBPR, including investigations and possible penalties.

-- Marketability issues, as buyers, lenders, and their advisors increasingly ask for SIRS and milestone documentation during due diligence.
+- Marketability issues, as buyers, lenders, and their advisors increasingly require SIRS and milestone documentation during due diligence.
+Non-compliant buildings risk being classified as non-warrantable for conventional mortgage lending.

-Given the amount of public attention around condo safety, “we didn’t know” will not be a persuasive defense for boards.
+Given the amount of public attention around condo safety since the Surfside tragedy, "we didn't know" will not be a persuasive defense for boards.

 Practical Compliance Checklist for Florida Condo Boards